Marjorie Lord: Television

 Lord appeared in a 1950 episode of The Lone Ranger titled "Bullets for Ballots", also featuring Craig Stevens, and a 1955 episode entitled "The Law Lady".
 She appeared on the 1951 episode "The Return of Trigger Dawson" of Bill Williams's syndicated western television series The Adventures of Kit Carson and the 1954 production of "Shadow of Truth" on Ford Theatre.

 In 1956, while she was appearing in Anniversary Waltz, Lord caught the attention of Danny Thomas, who asked her to replace Jean Hagen as his television wife on Make Room for Daddy.
-Hagen had played Thomas' wife since the series' inception, but she was written out of the script in 1956.
+Hagen had played Thomas' wife since the series' inception, but she was written out of the script in 1956 at the end of her contract.
 Lord accepted the role and joined the cast of the show, now called The Danny Thomas Show.
 She played the role until the show was cancelled in 1964.
 In 1970, Lord and Thomas, along with several other original supporting actors, returned to television with Make Room for Granddaddy.
 The show lasted just one season.